 Criminal justice statistics

 Criminal court statistics quarterly provide case level statistics on activity in criminal cases in magistrates’ courts and the Crown Court in England and Wales.

 Criminal justice statistics quarterly provide statistics on defendant level activity in the criminal justice system, including out of court disposals, court proceedings and convictions, remands, sentencing and offending histories.

-Knife possession sentencing quarterly describe the trends in both the number of offenders receiving cautions and convictions, and those in prison for knife possession offences in England and Wales.
+Knife and offensive weapon sentencing statistics describe the trends in both the number of offenders receiving cautions and convictions, and those in prison for knife possession offences in England and Wales.
 This bulletin does not cover all knife crimes (offences involving a knife) as published by the Office for National Statistics.